hkershaw-brown/DART/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Your bug may already be reported!
+Please search on the [issue tracker](https://github.com/NCAR/DART/issues) before creating a new issue.

 **Describe the bug**

-1. The steps someone needs to take to reproduce the bug.
+1. What are the steps someone needs to take to reproduce the bug.
 2. What you expected to happen.
 3. What actually happened.